Whitchurch, Bristol: Airport

-Whitchurch Airport was located on the land which is now home to the Hengrove Leisure Park.
-The airport was used before World War II by internal UK scheduled flights.
+Whitchurch Airport was on the land which is now home to the Hengrove Leisure Park.
+The airport was used before World War II by domestic scheduled flights.
 During the war it was the base for various types of military aircraft (which flew from there on various missions) and civilian aircraft (which were moved there to avoid their destruction at more vulnerable airports such as Croydon).
 Whitchurch Airport and Liverpool Airport were the only civil airports in England to remain in use during World War II.
 Imperial Airways (later BOAC) flew to Lisbon in neutral Portugal: at one time in 1941 there were 1200 people waiting for a flight to Lisbon.
 There were also a large number of espionage flights to France and elsewhere in occupied Europe.

-When the war finished, Bristol needed a larger airport.
-Farm land in Lulsgate was purchased and Lulsgate Airport (later to be Bristol Airport) was opened.
-For a short time from 1959, the old airport was used as a motor racing circuit Whitchurch Circuit for Formula Two and Formula Three races.
-The airport is also the home of st bernadettes rugby club currently playing in Somerset prem.
-Current club captain also plays international rugby for Jordan.
+After the war, Bristol needed a larger airport.
+Farmland in Lulsgate was purchased and Lulsgate Airport (later to be Bristol Airport) was opened.
+For a short time from 1959, the old airport was used as a motor racing circuit called Whitchurch Circuit, for Formula Two and Formula Three races.